faultyagatha/go/README.md

 - it's idiomatic to initiate a new struct with a factory function.

 [when to use a value receiver or a pointer receiver](https://github.com/golang/go/wiki/CodeReviewComments#receiver-type)

+> Important: The `receiver type` must be of the form `T` or `*T` where T is a type name.
+T is called the receiver base type or just base type. `The base type must not be a pointer or interface type` and must be declared in the same package as the method.

 ### Type Conversion